Tillerson says Kushner left him in the dark on conversations with foreign nations - The Boston Globe

 Tillerson said he asked Kushner to stop making trips overseas without consulting with the embassy or the State Department.

-‘‘On occasion the president’s senior adviser would make trips abroad and usually, you know, kind of was in charge of his own agenda,’’ he said.
+‘‘On occasion the president’s senior adviser would make trips abroad and . . . was in charge of his own agenda,’’ he said.

 When he raised the issue, Kushner said he ‘‘would try to do better,’’ Tillerson recalled.
 But ‘‘not much changed,’’ the former secretary of state said, making it difficult because everyone was not working from the ‘‘same playbook.’’